 Vaccines made without live viruses can be given safely at any time, but you should hold off from getting live virus vaccines for at least three months after your treatment ends to avoid potential illness.

-At the end of the day, vaccines produce the most protective effect when they’re given before treatment is started or at least six months after treatment ends.
+At the end of the day, vaccines produce the most protective effect when they’re given before lymphoma treatment is started or at least six months after treatment ends.
+If you have lymphoma and you’re considering a vaccine, you should speak with your doctor about which recommended vaccines are appropriate for you.